Best of Eugene 2021-2022

 For us at Eugene Weekly, the “best” part of Best Of is seeing what readers think about us — the best and the worst.
 As always, readers love that we’re still free and still local (and still offering the crossword, horoscopes and “Savage Love”).
 Readers also love how local and opinionated the letters to the editor are, as well as the hot takes in the Slant column.

 And now for the worst part of EW, which is actually pretty polite this year.
-Some readers wish we could print more pages (we do, too), had more boxes (you’re reading our mind), had received a donation from a certain rich Oregon donor (come on, Phil, “Just Do It!) ran more than once a week (well, make sure you’ve signed up for our EW Extra Newsletter!).
+Some readers wish we could print more pages (we do, too), had more boxes (you’re reading our mind), had received a donation from a certain rich Oregon donor (come on, Phil, “Just Do It!”) and ran more than once a week (well, make sure you’ve signed up for our EW Extra Newsletter!).

 We did get some heat from our readers, though.
 We got the usual criticisms of being too liberal, yet some think we’re not liberal enough.
 But I’d like to tell the one reader who’s concerned about the very real existential problem that is poems as letters to the editor: You are not alone.